adtzslowy/neutral_theme/README.md

 ## Overview

-Adtzslowy Nordish is built with a clear objective: reduce visual noise while preserving semantic clarity.
+Neutral Theme is built with a clear objective: reduce visual noise while preserving semantic clarity.

 Instead of relying on high contrast or aggressive color accents, this theme uses harmonized, muted tones to support extended coding sessions without fatigue.
 The result is a professional and focused workspace suitable for full-stack development.